thelikes/blog/posts/sliver-bof-dev-quickstart.md

 ### Packing Arguments in CNA

-Packing in CNA only losely applies to Sliver extension manifest.
+Packing in CNA only loosely applies to Sliver extension manifest.
 For porting BOF originally written for CS, the following info is relevent.

 - Separated by whitespace
 - `$1` is current beacon
+- `z` is data format (see Data Formats Table below)
 - `$2`, `$3`, `$4`, ... is input
-- `z` is data format (see Data Formats Table below)

 Packing a single arg in CNA would look like: